keeferrourke/c-datastructures/README.md

-Unfortunately, due to [academic policies](https://www.uoguelph.ca/ada-cbs/current-undergraduates/academic-policies) at the University of Guelph &mdash; where I am currently majoring in Computer Science &mdash; I am not allowed to share any of the useful code that I have written as part of my studies, unless I want to commit _academic misconduct_.
+Unfortunately, due to [academic policies](https://www.uoguelph.ca/ada-cbs/current-undergraduates/academic-policies) at the University of Guelph &mdash; where I am currently majoring in Computer Science &mdash; I am not allowed to share most of the useful code that I have written as part of my studies, unless I want to commit _academic misconduct_.

-This prospect is scary, which is why I have **locked away** my coursework in a private git repository hosted on my personal webserver.
+This prospect is scary, which is why I have locked away my coursework in a private git repository hosted on my personal webserver.

 ### Don't you love free/libre, open-source software (FLOSS)?